 I picked up some White Sox half-price coupons at a gas station a few weeks ago.
-Sally and I asked Sue and Kirk Elliott to go to the game with us.
+My wife and I went with another couple.

 As it turned out, we picked the first weekend the White Sox have had a sell-out crowd in four years.
 Our seats (and I’m glad we only paid half-price) were in the outfield grandstands, about six seats up from the field and 10 seats into foul territory.
 The seats were bad enough.
 The game quickly got worse.
 There were over 44,000 people in the park, and most of them quickly lost interest in the game.
 A bunch of them got rowdy and were escorted out.
 And then it began to rain.
 We were under the upper deck, so we didn’t get wet, but in the top of the sixth, the tarp was rolled onto the field.